scylladb/scylladb/docs/dev/topology-over-raft.md

 for operations that don't affect any specific node but the entire cluster, such as `check_and_repair_cdc_streams`.

+# Load balancing

+If there is no work for the state machine, tablet load balancer is invoked to check if we need to rebalance.
+If so, it computes an incremental tablet migration plan, persists it by moving tablets into transitional states, and moves the state machine into the tablet migration track.
+All this happens atomically form the perspective of group0 state machine.
+The tablet migration track excludes with other topology changes, so node operations will have to wait for the plan to finish before they can take over the state machine.

+The tablet balancing track migrates a small bunch of tablets, decided by the loaded balancer, and then moves back the state machine to the idle state.
+This gives other topology changes a chance to start, and if there aren't any, the load balancer will be called again to check the conditions.
+This way we can avoid blocking topology changes for too long, but also drive the cluster to eventually achieve balance in the absence of other requests.

+The load balancer is always invoked with no pending tablet migrations.
+This allows for simplicity in the implementation, but may lead to underutilization of cluster resources if different tablets migrate with different speeds, and thus limit the speed of load balancing.

+The reason why the load balancer is part of the main state machine and excludes with other topology changes is that we want to share the infrastructure for fencing between vnode-based topology changes and tablet migration.
+This calls for some way to mutually exclude the two so that they don't interfere with each other.
+The simplest is to make them part of the same state machine.

+When the topology state machine is not in the tablet_migration track, it is guaranteed that there are no tablet transitions in the system.

+Currently, all tablets in a batch decided by the load balancer are migrated in parallel and their state machines are advanced at the same time.
+This means that streaming has to complete for all tablets in a batch before any of them can move to the next phase.
+This is suboptimal and will be changed later to allow for independent transitions.

+# Tablet migration

+Each tablet has its own migration state machine stored in group0 which is part of the tablet state.
+It involves these properties of a tablet:
+  - replicas: the old replicas of a table
+  - new_replicas: the new replicas of a tablet
+  - stage: determines which replicas should be used by requests on the coordinator side, and which action should be taken by the state machine executor.

+Currently, the tablet state machine is driven forward by the tablet balancing track of the topology state machine.

+The "stage" serves two major purposes:

+1. Firstly, it determines which action should be taken by the topology change coordinator on behalf of the tablet before it can move to the next step.
+When stage is advanced, it means that expected invariants about cluster-wide state relevant to the tablet, associated with the next stage, hold.

+2. Also, stage affects which replicas are used by the coordinator for reads and writes.
+   Replica selectors are stored in tablet_transition_info::writes and tablet_transition_info::reads, which are directly derived from the stage stored in system tables.

+The invariants of stages, which hold as soon as the stage is committed to group0:

+1. allow_write_both_read_old

+    Precondition: transition info in group0 is filled with information about migration.

+2. write_both_read_old

+    Precondition: All old and new replicas:

+    1. see the transition info from step 1 via local token metadata and effective replication maps.

+    2. are prepared for receiving writes for the local tablet replica.

+3. streaming

+    Precondition: All writes that will be stored by any replica in the old or the new set, which are executed on behalf of a successful request, will reach CL in both old and new replica sets.
+    This ensures that when step 4 is reached, the new replica set will reflect all successful writes either by the means of coordinator replication or by the means of streaming.

+4. write_both_read_new

+    Precondition: New tablet replicas contain all the writes which reached the matching leaving tablet replicas before step 3.

+5. use_new

+    Precondition: All read requests started after this, and which complete successfully, use the new replica set.

+6. cleanup

+    Precondition: No write request will reach tablet replica in the database layer which does not belong to the new replica set.

+When tablet is not in transition, the following invariants hold:

+1. The storage layer (database) on any node contains writes for keys which belong to the tablet only if that shard is one of the current tablet replicas.

 # Topology state persistence table

 The in memory state's machine state is persisted in a local table `system.topology`.